 Upon successful completion of this course the student will be able to:

-Prepare a report evaluating a new product, brand, service or experience.
+Develop a written report and presentation using the concepts of brand innovation and development for a new product, brand, service or experience.

 MKTG 3406 is offered as a part of the following programs: